sing1ee/a2a_llama_index_file_chat/README.md

 ## How It Works

-This agent uses LlamaIndex Workflows with Google Gemini to provide a conversational agent that can upload files, parse them, and answer questions about the content.
+This agent uses LlamaIndex Workflows with OpenRouter to provide a conversational agent that can upload files, parse them, and answer questions about the content.
 The A2A protocol enables standardized interaction with the agent, allowing clients to send requests and receive real-time updates.

 ```mermaid
 sequenceDiagram